fernandoacorreia/play-silhouette-pastebin/README.md

 * How to implement proprietary authentication based on credentials (username and password).
 * How to implement authorization for web pages.
 * How to implement authorization for a RESTful JSON API.
+* How to implement internationalization to support different languages and cultures.
 * Custom credentials service...
 * Custom controllers and templates...
 * How to...